LenaBonin73/KidneyDiseasesExplorer/README.md

 - Name of the -log10 p-value colum
 - If there is one, name of the second log2 fold-change column and then name of the second -log10 p-value column

 Note : By default, if there is a second test, it will create two tables in the database, one named as passed in the arguments, the second one with the same name following by "2".
-If one wish to change that, one can follow the procedure under "## Rename table".
+If one wish to change that, one can follow the procedure under "# Rename a table" in the function file.